tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-rabin-miller-primality-test.markdown

 - Math
 ---

-In Qualification Round of Google Code Jam 2016, there is an interesting [problem](https://code.google.com/codejam/contest/6254486/dashboard#s=p2).
+In Qualification Round of Google Code Jam 2016, there is an interesting [Coin Jam problem](https://code.google.com/codejam/contest/6254486/dashboard#s=p2).
 The summarized problem statement is as follows:

 {% blockquote %}